DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 `export CYPRESS_RECORD_KEY=<record key>`
 `cypress run --record`

-TIP: Store your <record key> in your .env file, ADD: .env to .gitignore file
+> TIP: Store your <record key> in your .env file, ADD: .env to .gitignore file

-Initial Set Up – Check Before You Start!

-Do you have a GitHub account?
-If not sign up here: https://github.com/

 # Stage 1: Getting Started with Cypress Dashboard

 Go to https://www.cypress.io/dashboard and make an account!

-Pro-Tip you can just use your GitHub account to log in!
+> TIP: you can just use your GitHub account to log in!

 Click on 'Your Personal Organisation' and then click ‘Set Up Project’ to create your first cypress dashboard project.
 You will be redirected to Cypress’s Dashboard setup guide.
 You can follow through this to set up independently or continue along with this guide to set it up with this project.